 The reverse stock split will have the effect of increasing the number of authorized but unissued shares of Common Stock.
 The number of authorized shares of Common Stock will not be decreased and will remain at 75,000,000.
 Because the number of outstanding shares will be reduced as a result of the reverse stock split, the number of shares available for issuance will be increased.
 As a result, the reverse stock split could have an anti-takeover effect and may lead to dilution of existing stockholders, if and when such shares are issued.
 The holders of our Common Stock do not have preemptive rights to subscribe for additional Common Stock that may be issued by the Company, which means that current stockholders do not have a prior right to purchase any additional shares that may be issued in the future by the Company.
 Accordingly, if our Board of Directors elects to issue additional shares of Common Stock, such issuance could have a dilutive effect on the earnings per share, voting power and equity ownership of current stockholders.
-We do not have any current plans, agreements, arrangements, or understandings for the issuance of additional shares, other than (i) shares to be issued pursuant to our existing stock option plans, and (ii) the Common Stock and Common Stock warrants to be issued in connection with a proposed loan transaction (see "Certain Relationships and Related Transactions").
+We do not have any current plans, agreements, arrangements, or understandings for the issuance of additional shares, other than (i) shares to be issued pursuant to our existing stock option plans, and (ii) an aggregate 450,000 shares of Common Stock issuable pursuant to Common Stock purchase warrants issued in connection with such transaction (see "Certain Relationships and Related Transactions").